Exact and Approximate Unitary 2-Designs: Constructions and Applications: Approximate construction

 \item If the execution is good then, after this step, the first component of the channel is $X$ or $Y$, and, for each $k \in \{2,\dots,n\}$, component $k$ is independently a uniform mixture of $\id$, $X$, $Y$, and $Z$.

 \item If the execution is good then, after this step, the first component of the channel is a uniform mixture of $X$ and~$Y$.

-\item Call an execution \textit{very good} if it is good and, after Step 6, there is at least one component $k \in \{2,\dots,n\}$ that is not $\id$.
-If the execution is very good, the first component of the channel is a uniform mixture of $\id$, $X$, $Y$, and $Z$ (independent of the other components of the channel).
+\item Call a good execution \textit{typical} if, after Step 6, there is at least one component $k \in \{2,\dots,n\}$ that is not~$\id$.
+The probability that a good execution is also typical is $1-(1/4)^{n-1}$.
+If the execution is good and typical, the first component of the channel is a uniform mixture of $\id$, $X$, $Y$, and $Z$ (independent of the other components of the channel).

 To see why this is so, consider the effect of any non-$\id$ component $k \in \{2,\dots,n\}$.
 Prior to the potential conjugation by CNOT, the first component is uniformly distributed among $X$ and $Y$ and component $k$ is uniformly distributed among $X$, $Y$, and $Z$.
 Therefore, with probability $(2/3)(3/4) = 1/2$, the first component becomes a uniform mixture of $I$ and $Z$.